zaproxy/zaproxy-website/site/content/docs/getting-further/automation/automation-options.md

 If you want to use ZAP for automated security scanning then you have a wide range of options, also listed on the main [Automate](/docs/automate/) page.

-Also see the [ZAP Char 06 Automation Introduction](https://www.youtube.com/watch?v=W8ogRTUZPTk) video which talks about and demonstrates all of these options in more detail.
+Also see the [ZAP Chat 06 Automation Introduction](https://www.youtube.com/watch?v=W8ogRTUZPTk) video which talks about and demonstrates all of these options in more detail.

 Each of these options provides a different balance between ease of use and flexibility + functionality: